postpayio/postpay-php/docs/restful.rst

 RESTful
 =======

-For information about Postpay's RESTful API, see the `API RESTful Docs <https://docs.postpay.io>`__.
+For information about Postpay's RESTful API, see the `RESTful API Docs <https://docs.postpay.io>`__.

 Usage
 -----